Amnesty International Canada

 Photo: Kellys Portillo/APHOTOGRAFIA/Getty Images

-The government of El Salvador has suspended constitutional guarantees and arrested more than 60,000 people in the past year.
-Sign the petition to call for the restoration of human rights protections.
+The government of El Salvador’s President Bukele has suspended constitutional guarantees and unjustly put more than 60,000 people behind bars.
+Tell the President to stop violating human rights.

 Salvadoran authorities imposed a state of exception in March 2022, claiming it was necessary to deal with gang violence.
 Since then, officials continue to have special powers and have committed massive human rights violations, including a staggering number of unjust detentions.